Ordering FAQ

 Shipping is generally done with dry ice, which keeps the stool frozen at -80 °C. But we can usually ship fresh stool domestically, via next-day air, using ice packs instead.

-Our default FMT capsules are double encapsulated, vegan, delayed release.
+Our default capsules are double encapsulated, vegan, delayed release.
 Size 0 inner, 00 outer.
 For a child, you could request to forego the 00 outer so it’s easier for them to swallow.

 • Zero waste - healthy & environmentally conscious